Greg Joseph: Tennessee Titans

 On December 18, 2019, the Tennessee Titans signed Joseph to a three-year contract off Carolina's practice squad, after waiving kicker Ryan Santoso and placing kicker Ryan Succop on injured reserve.
 He made his Titans debut four days later, kicking four extra points in a 38–28 loss to the Saints.
-In the next game against the Houston Texans, Joseph went 5-for-5 on extra points as the Titans won on the road by a score of 35–14.
+In the next game against the Houston Texans, Joseph went 5-for-5 on extra points during the 35–14 road victory.

 Joseph did not attempt a field goal until his fifth game with the Titans when he made a 30-yard kick in the first quarter of the AFC Championship Game against the Kansas City Chiefs.
 Joseph went 15-for-15 on extra points before his first field goal attempt.

-Joseph was waived by the Titans on September 3, 2020, after the team signed Stephen Gostkowski to assume kicking duties.
+On September 3, 2020, Joseph was waived by the Titans after the team signed Stephen Gostkowski to assume kicking duties.

 Tampa Bay Buccaneers

 On September 8, 2020, Joseph signed to the practice squad of the Tampa Bay Buccaneers.
 He was elevated to the active roster on December 18 for the team's Week 15 game against the Atlanta Falcons, and reverted to the practice squad after the game.